KomodoPlatform/NotaryNodes/season6/candidates/phm87/README.md

       <img src="https://unimining.net/images/logo_unimining.png" alt="drawing" style="float: right;" />
     </td>
     <td>
 I'm running UniMining.net mining pool since September 2017 with friends.
 We contributed to yiimp opensource project and we helped some coin developers.
-I'm working in IT since 10 years (including payment card industry) and I entered the world of cryptocurrencies in april 2017.
+I'm working in IT since 10 years (including payment card industry, insurances and logistics) and I entered the world of cryptocurrencies in april 2017.
     </td>
   </tr>
 </table>